google/go-containerregistry/cmd/crane/doc/crane_registry_serve.md

 ### Synopsis

-This sub-command serves an in-memory registry implementation on port :8080 (or $PORT)
+This sub-command serves an in-memory registry implementation on an automatically chosen port (or $PORT)

 The command blocks while the server accepts pushes and pulls.